pallets/click/docs/python3.rst

 ---------------------------

 Click in Python 3 does all the Unicode handling in the standard library and is subject to its behavior.
-In Python 2, click does all the Unicode handling itself, which means there are differences in error behavior.
+In Python 2, Click does all the Unicode handling itself, which means there are differences in error behavior.

 The most glaring difference is that in Python 2, Unicode will "just work",